Systaems

 A notable example of successful OBP implementation comes from Wipro, a global technology consulting firm.
 Wipro adopted outcome-based pricing within its managed services and IT transformation engagements, particularly across sectors such as energy, transportation, and utilities.

-In one engagement, Wipro structured its fees around measurable performance outcomes rather than fixed costs.
 For example, the firm’s compensation was partially tied to improvements in system uptime, response time, and operational efficiency.
 The model included a baseline performance metric, with incremental rewards triggered by performance improvements exceeding predefined thresholds.

 As a result, Wipro achieved a 15 percent improvement in service efficiency and reduced downtime by 10 percent, directly enhancing client satisfaction and operational resilience.
 This structure incentivized innovation and accountability, turning the consultant-client relationship into a performance partnership rather than a contractual transaction.